 For a while Puzzles were a big thing in our house.
-From age 3-4 puzzles was the main activity my autistic son would do.
-I want to write about puzzles as they seem to be a common interest for many young children with autism.
+From age 3-4 puzzles was the main thing my son wanted to do.
+I wanted to write about puzzles as they seem to be a common interest for many young autistic children.

 As puzzles were a big motivator for my son we could use them to support his development and speech and language.
 Do remember every child is different and there are plenty of autistic kids who don’t like puzzles.

 When talking about autism you will often hear the term ‘special interests’.
 Many (again not all) autistic people have a specific interest.
 For some it is no different to having a hobby, for others it can go a bit further.
 A special interest can be described in many ways: obsession, passion, fixation, specialist subject or a comfort blanket.
+I prefer to see it as a key interest that should be encouraged.
 Every person or child will be different.

-My son has gone through a few favourite things or special interests, initially Happyland toys then puzzles and now it’s books.
-The reason I would see them as more intense interests than your typical child is simply the constant need to play with the items.
+My son has gone through a few favourite things or special interests, initially Happyland toys then puzzles, books and now LEGO.
+The reason I would see them as more intense interests than most is simply the constant need to play with the items.
 Often in a very repetitive way.
 It can be hard to get my son to focus on other things.
 He will also need to use the special interest items regularly throughout every day.

 A particular skill of many autistic people is to have the ability to focus intensely on something.
 This may be a factor in why we see many autistic children with intense interests at a young age.
 Some people discourage special interests as they see obsession as a bad thing.
 Personally I think it is important to encourage the interest.
 If a child has a special interest use that to your advantage.
 If your child has a motivator it can make interaction and learning much easier.